jon-jacky/home/commonplace.md

   struggle. ...
   One  widely  held  concern  is  that  girls  are  not exposed to images of female programmers   or   information   technology  professionals. ...
-  They have little reason to assume that software devel-opment is work they would find inter-esting or be good at.
+  They have little reason to assume that software development is work they would find interesting or be good at.

   The past has therefore been mined in  search  of  women  who  might provide   girls   with   inspiring   counter-examples.
 The   goal